jonchretien/sublime-snippets/README.md

 sublime-settings
 ================

-My user settings for Sublime Text 2
+My snippets and user preferences for Sublime Text 2